Ray Barretto: Beginnings as a sideman

 In 1949, when Barretto returned home from military service, he started to visit clubs and participated in jam sessions, where he perfected his conga playing.
 He is credited as being the first U.S. born percussionist to incorporate the conga drum into jazz.
 On one occasion Charlie Parker heard Barretto play and invited him to play in his band.
 Later, he was asked to play for José Curbelo and Tito Puente, for whom he played for four years.
 It was in 1958, while playing for Puente, that Barretto received his first recording credit.
 Barretto developed a unique style of playing the conga and soon he was sought by other jazz band leaders.
 Latin percussionists started to appear in jazz groups with frequency as a consequence of Barretto's musical influence.

-In 1963 Barreto played conga on Kenny Burrell's album Midnight Blue, noted by several critics as one of the greatest jazz albums.
+In 1963 Barretto played conga on Kenny Burrell's album Midnight Blue, noted by several critics as one of the greatest jazz albums.